 |Frame Size||Prop Size|

 The arm layout refers to how the arms of the FPV drone frame extend from the body.
 It might look like some of the motor layouts are similar (they are all rectangular after all), but it does have an effect on control feel and flight performance.
 There are some other reasons too when choosing one particular motor layout than another.

 On an “H” frame, the front and back arms are perpendicular to the middle plate, forming an “H” shape.
 This leads to a long and roomy body section for installing your electronics comfortably, makes it very easy to build.
 HD camera and battery can both sit on the top plate, the weight of the quad is more spread out.
 For this reason, it might feel less agile than X frames due to higher moment of inertia on the pitch axis.

 On a “True-X” frame all the arms intersect at the centre forming an “X” shape, with equal distance between all the motors to the center of the frame.
-True-X frames tend to have a more balanced performance as the motors are contributing equally.
+True-X frames tend to have a more neutral handling and balanced behavior on pitch and roll as the motors are contributing equally.

 Some argue it has little to no difference to an H frame in terms of flight characteristics, since the mass distribution is the same, while others claim there is a difference to how the thrusts are applied on the frame due to the way the arms are connected to the body (think about leverage).
-Also the ways vibrations are transferred to the FC through the arms are different.
+Also the ways vibrations are transferred to the FC through the arms could be different.

 Stretch X Frames

 Similar to the “True X” frame, but with the front and back arms stretched farther apart than the side arms.
 The idea is to reduce air disturbance that the rear propellers get from the front propellers, and it might also improve handling at high speeds and in tight turns.